 As settlers moved west and towns were founded, both ‘sophisticated’ households became more and more conscious of appearances and cleanliness, broom shops began to appear and the broomcorn growing industry thrived in the United States.

-Today there are scores of brooms available on the market, from natural broom corn brooms to synthetic brooms in all shapes and sizes.
+Today there are scores of brooms available on the market, with dozens of uses, from natural broom corn brooms to synthetic brooms in all shapes and sizes.
 More versions became available: short handles, long handles, round or flat.